Tim Smith (minors04)

 - High School Birchmount Park Collegiate Institute

-Tim Smith has a career average over .300 after six minor league seasons at the end of 2012.
+Tim Smith had a career average over .300 in the affiliated minors.

 Smith was named Player of the Year by the Toronto Star News after his senior year in high school.
 The New York Mets chose him in the 21st round of the 2004 amateur draft but he opted for college.
 In two years at junior college, he excelled.
 He hit .468 and slugged .772 in 2005.
 The Milwaukee Brewers picked him in the 17th round of the 2005 amateur draft but he again opted not to sign.
 As a sophomore, he "fell" to .450 with a .700 slugging percentage and 23 steals.
 He played summer ball for the Mankato Moondogs, making the league All-Star team.
 Baseball America named him the #6 prospect in the Northwoods League.
 In junior college, Smith set school records for career average (.459), OBP (.547), slugging (.736) and steals (41).